vivshaw/zettel/pages/two-sample unequal variance t-test.md

+---
-tags:: stats, statistical tests alias:: Welch's test
+tags: stats, statistical tests
+alias: Welch's test
+---

 - a [[mean]] test for two samples, when we don't know the population variance, but believe it to be unequal. it is a type of [[t-test]].
 - assumptions: